May 18, 2015 at 2:22 pm #6817

-Shared Thoughts: A special case is stories that call for mind speech (telepathic) communication.
+Shared Thoughts: A special case is stories that call for mind speech or telepathic communication.
 Thoughts that are actually shared require a hybrid of both the smart quotes and the italics.
 Example:

 “Can you hear me?” he thought to his friend.

 Numbers: Spell out any number under three digits.
-Numbers over a 100 can be digitized if spelling them out will be too long and break the flow of the story.
+Numbers 100 or greater can be digitized, if spelling them out will be too long and break the flow of the story.

 Wrong: She was 18 years old.